id-studiolab/MLTK01/docs/getting-started.md

   let canvas = createCanvas(windowWidth, windowHeight - 50);
   canvas.parent('sketchContainer');

-  // initialize the MLTK object and pass two callback functions used for training and play modes mltk = new MLTK(train, play);
+  // initialize the MLTK object and pass two callback functions to be used in training and play modes mltk = new MLTK(train, play);

   // Add buttons to initiate/end the BLE connection.